 The four packets shown above are sent to four separate NAPs distributed down the designated NoC columns.
-Each NAP talks to an individual packet processing engine in the FPGA fabric that can run at a lower frequency than a single engine processing the full 1024-bit bus, thus simplifying the system design.
+Each NAP communicates to an individual packet processing engine.
+This arrangement allows each NAP and processing engine to be run at a lower frequency than that required of a single processing engine with the full 1024-bit bus, thus simplifying the system design.
+For example, a single processing engine for a 400GE solution requires a 1024-bit bus running at about 728 MHz, whereas the packet mode for 400GE uses four NAPs and requires four 256-bit buses running at 507 MHz.
 The NoC automatically handles the load balancing, sending the next available packet to the next free NAP.
-For more details on Ethernet packet mode, refer to the Speedster7t Ethernet User Guide.
+For more details on Ethernet packet mode, refer to the Speedster7t Ethernet User Guide (UG097).